This should be a straightforward up and down of a crumbling promenade in a struggling seaside town that long since threw in the towel to Blackpool?

 That view can also be enjoyed from the upper floors of the , an iconic, Art Deco restoration and destination, like you didn't know already.

-1933 it opened and replaced the previous one built to keep people leaving by ferry but the inevitable state of disrepair by the end of the '90s meant it stood empty for nearly ten years.
+It opened in 1933 and replaced the previous one built to keep people leaving by ferry but the inevitable state of disrepair by the end of the '90s meant it stood empty for nearly 10 years.

 Specialising in the redevelopment of landmark buildings, the 2008 re-opening was down to Manchester-based developers and, ironically, is something you can no longer do next door at the Super Swimming Stadium.